Martha Tembo

-Hakkarigücü in the Turkish Super League, and the Zambia women's national team.
+Hakkarigücü in the Turkish Super League and Zambia women's national team.

 Club career

-In September 2024, Tembo moved to Turkey and signed with Hakkarigücü to play in the Super League.She joined Turkish side, Hakkarigucu Spor in 2024 alongside fellow Zambian Lushomo Mweemba.
+In September 2024, Tembo moved to Turkey and signed with Hakkarigücü to play in the Super League.
+She joined Turkish side, Hakkarigucu Spor in 2024 alongside fellow Zambian Lushomo Mweemba.

 International career

 Tembo was called up to the Zambia squad for the 2018 Women's Africa Cup of Nations.
 Tembo competed for Zambia at the 2018 Africa Women Cup of Nations, playing in three matches.

 On 2 July 2021, Tembo was called up to the 23-player Zambia squad for the delayed 2020 Summer Olympics.

 Tembo was called up to the Zambia squad for the 2022 Women's Africa Cup of Nations, where they finished in third place.

 Tembo was named to the Zambia squad for the 2023 FIFA Women's World Cup.

 On 3 July 2024, Tembo was called up to the Zambia squad for the 2024 Summer Olympics.